Email: phuong.dang@uqconnect.edu.au

 Prof. Jason Mattingley

 I received my Bachelor with Honours in Psychological Science from the University of Queensland in 2023.
 During my last year of studies, I had the opportunity to work with Dr Rideaux and Professor Mattingley on a psychophysical project looking at how predictive information influences the fidelity of visual perception.
 We focused on the visual perception of orientations, a low-level feature.
 I then went on to work with Dr Robinson, Dr Moore, and Professor Mattingley as their Honours student.
 My Honours project investigated how predictive information influences the way higher-level visual information (i.e., object-level information) appears in the brain using EEG and machine learning techniques.
 We also attempted to examine how prediction influences object classification performance.
-Now a PhD student at QBI, I expand on this line of work to explore the role of prediction in shaping our visual representation and perception of real-world objects.
+Now a PhD student at QBI, I expand on this line of work to explore the role of prediction in shaping our visual representation and perception of objects.

 The predictive mind and Bayesian inference